Antoniolifer/hidalgo/README.md

 ## Technical Decisions
 #### Working around minimalism
 Tradeoff between minimalism and hypothetical "extra usefulness" from including extra information, such as timestamps, descriptions, photos, links.
 For a todo list, this amount of information seemed excessive, and would have negatively impacted the UX, without contributing much in return.
-The intended purpose of the application does not warrant that level of detalisation.
+The intended design of the application does not warrant that level of verbosity.

 #### Theme
 During the design phase, I wanted this project to stand out.
 I specifically chose a "simple", ubiquitous concept - a todo list, and I wanted to make it special and unique, in terms of how polished, convenient, and interesting it is, how it differs from other todo list applications.